adicu/infrastructure/README.md

 # websites-infra
 Where to go when troubleshooting URLs &amp; Beyond.
-Please add/remove/edit knowledge
+Please add/remove/edit knowledge.
+Some info might be incomplete

-When updating any adi website configs, please try to commit those changes to the github so that we have a record of it somewhere & please try to update the documentation as necessary!
 Thanks to Dan for teaching me this stuff a while ago & I’m passing on the info in the best way I can!
 FYI if you want to know the process of pushing to the website, this is related to all the steps after you `git push deploy master` after adding new content.

 Github: https://github.com/adicu/websites-infra